payamparvizi/payamparvizi.github.io/index.md

         <p>
         This thesis presents a learning-from-demonstration approach for robotic deburring of workpieces with unknown shapes.
-Task-relevant motions of a human expert were recorded using 6-DOF and 1-DOF haptic devices and encoded using <b>Dynamic Movement Primitives (DMPs)</b>
+Task-relevant motions of a human expert were recorded using 6-DOF and 1-DOF haptic devices and encoded using augmented
-        to generate adaptable deburring trajectories.
+        <b>Dynamic Movement Primitives (DMPs)</b> to generate adaptable deburring trajectories.
         The learned primitives enable adaptation to different start and goal positions and were validated through force-controlled robotic deburring experiments.
         </p>
     </div>
 </div>
 <!-- -->
     <!-- -->
     <!-- Blog -->
     <!-- -->